pietervandervyver/ersilia/README.md

 Once deployed, the container can be pulled and run using the following steps:

+0) Login to the the EC2 instance by executing "from a local machine":

+$ ssh -i "resilia-key-pair.pem" ec2-user@ec2-3-133-12-163.us-east-2.compute.amazonaws.com

+(replace the IP adderess with the relevant one that can be obtained from the Networking tab found in the instance Console).

 1) The EC2 IAM user has to be root to perform Docker tasks:

 $ sudo su